-In December, 2012, the Company entered into, and made its initial \$315,000 borrowing under, a short-term loan agreement with two lenders (the "Loan Agreement"), pursuant to which it is permitted to borrow up to an aggregate of \$350,000 (the "Loans").
-The Loans made under the Loan Agreement are evidence by the Company's Notes (the "Notes") and secured pursuant to a Security Agreement (the "Security Agreement"), that is junior to the Company's existing security arrangements under the Company's October 26, 2006 Debentures (see the Company's Form 8-K filed October 26, 2006 for details of such arrangements), but cover the same assets of the Company.
+On December 7, 2012, the Company entered into, and made its initial \$315,000 borrowing under, a short-term loan agreement with two lenders pursuant to which it is permitted to borrow up to an aggregate of \$350,000.
+The loans made under the loan agreement are evidence by the Company's notes and secured pursuant to a Security Agreement, that is junior to the Company's existing security arrangements under the Company's October 26, 2006 Debentures but cover the same assets of the Company.

 Interest on the Notes is at the rate of 18% per annum, payable on the first day of each month until maturity on May 1, 2013.
-On April 1, 2013, the Company is required to pay 25.7143% of the Loan, with the remaining balance due on May 1, 2013.
-The Company may borrow up to \$280,000 (including the \$140,000 borrowed on December 7) in December 2012 and \$70,000 in January 2013.
+On April 1, 2013, the Company was required to pay 25.7143% of the Loan, with the remaining balance due on May 1, 2013.